-Marriage & Family Therapy and Counseling Studies is housed in the School of Health Professions within the College of Health and Pharmaceutical Sciences.
+The ULM Counseling Program is a part of the Marriage & Family Therapy and Counseling Studies Program that is housed in the School of Health Professions.

 Students will obtain a Master's Degree in Counseling.
 There are two concentrations in the counseling program as listed: